Study Personal Energy Management online - understand the limits of stress and time management, and the role that personal energy plays.

 - This course will be a useful addition to your CV if you would like to help people in areas such as life coaching, counselling, anger management and more.

-- There are seven lessons in the course covering personal energy, effective personal energy methods, stress and time management and much more.
+- There are 8 lessons in the course covering personal energy, effective personal energy methods, stress and time management and much more.

 COURSE STRUCTURE & CONTENT